Bugle 4017 – Evolution special

 Someone's got to tell them how it is, Helen.

 I'm joining the outright and taking down the elephant.
+They're just not beach body ready.

+They're not tarpet body ready.
 That's the point.

-They will be once they've starved to death in the tarpit.
+They will be once they've starved to death in the tarpaulin and been eaten by a wolf.

-By a Randy Wolfe.
+By a Randy Wolf.

 There must have been a baseball player called Randy Wolfe.

-Randy Wolf, born August 22nd, 1976, age 40,
+Randy Wolfe, born August 22nd, 1976, age 40,

+major league baseball pitcher, batted left through left.
 I knew that name rang a bell.

+I thought you were bullshitting, but it's real.
 What if all the rest of it is real?

 Played for the Phillies, the Dodgers, the San Diego Padres, Detroit Tigers.
+The New York Forks, all the classics.

-very much the 21st century Jesus Christ
+very much the 21st century Jesus Christ,

-he has stated that we will have to become cyborgs if we are to survive and thrive in a future dominated by artificial intelligence I mean I'm worried about this.
+he has stated that we will have to become cyborgs if we are to survive and thrive in a future dominated by artificial intelligence.
+I mean, I'm worried about this.

 I can barely get dressed unassisted.

+Yeah.
 And I'm going to have to put on a fully functioning robot suit every morning and wire myself up.

-Is a cyborg B, a late 1970s animatronic robot tennis player, developed to be able to perfect the defensive baseline game and appeal to the ladies.
+Is a Cyborg B, a late 1970s animatronic robot tennis player, developed to be able to perfect the defensive baseline game and appeal to the ladies.

 The SI bit, of course, stood for simulated intelligence.
+So you had the cyborg on side view.

 When you laugh in the middle of a lie, it seems more like a lie.